 The Board of Directors is responsible for developing the Corporation's approach to corporate governance, including developing a set of corporate governance principles and guidelines that are specifically applicable to the Corporation.
-The Board of Directors shall monitor and evaluate the effectiveness of the system of corporate governance at the Corporation, including the information requirements for the Board of Directors, the frequency and content of meetings and the need for any special meetings, communication processes between the Board of Directors and management, the charters of the Board of Directors.
+The Board of Directors shall monitor and evaluate the effectiveness of the system of corporate governance at the Corporation, including the information requirements for the Board of Directors, the frequency and content of meetings and the need for any special meetings, communication processes between the Board of Directors and management, the charters of the Board of Directors and its committees and policies governing size and compensation of the Board of Directors.
 To assist them with certain of these responsibilities, the Board of Directors has established the Nominating and Corporate Governance Committee.